hchiam/angularjsSandbox/README.md

             });
     }]);

-...and then include in the HTML file and include in the controller (MainController.js):
+...and then you can include that service in the HTML file:

+    <script src="js/services/forecast.js"></script>

+...and finally include that service in the controller (MainController.js) to "abstract away" the data collection from the main controller:

     app.controller('MainController', ['$scope', 'forecast', function($scope, forecast) {
         forecast.success(function(data) {